sakshirathoree/TerraWeek/day01/submission.md

 ## What Is Terraform?

-Terraform is like a magic wand that lets you **create and manage your infrastructure using code.** But what does that mean?
+**Terraform** is like a magic wand that lets you **create and manage your infrastructure using code.** But what does that mean?
 Well, instead of clicking buttons or typing commands, you write simple instructions in a special language that Terraform understands.
 With Terraform, you can describe your desired infrastructure state in configuration files, similar to writing a recipe, and Terraform will work its magic to create and maintain your infrastructure.

 Terraform is one of the most popular open-source Infrastructure-as-code (IaC) tools, used to automate infrastructure tasks.
 It is used to automate the provisioning of your cloud resources.

 ### Why is Code Cool for Infrastructure?

 You might wonder why we need to use code for infrastructure.
 Good question!
-Think of it this way: When you write code, you can easily share it, keep track of changes, and work together with others.
-With Terraform, you can do the same thing with your infrastructure.
+Think of it this way: When you write code, you can **easily share it, keep track of changes, and work together with others.** With Terraform, you can do the same thing with your infrastructure.
 You have a set of instructions (your code) that you can use again and again to create awesome things (your infrastructure).

 ### Why do we need Terraform and How Does it Simplify Infrastructure Provisioning?

 Managing infrastructure manually is prone to human errors, is time-consuming, and lacks consistency.
 This is where Terraform comes to the rescue!

-Here’s why we need Terraform and how it simplifies infrastructure provisioning:
+**Here’s why we need Terraform and how it simplifies infrastructure provisioning:**

 - **Declarative Configuration:** Terraform uses simple and readable language to describe your infrastructure requirements.
 Instead of worrying about the specific steps to create each resource, you can focus on what you want your infrastructure to look like.
 It’s like telling Terraform your wish, and it grants it to you!

-- **Automation Made Easy:** With Terraform, you can automate the provisioning and management of your infrastructure.
-That means you can sit back and relax while Terraform does the heavy lifting for you.
+- **Automation Made Easy:** With Terraform, you can **automate the provisioning and management of your infrastructure.** That means you can sit back and relax while Terraform does the heavy lifting for you.
 It’s like having a robot friend who follows your instructions flawlessly.

-- **Multi-Cloud Magic:** Want to use multiple cloud providers like AWS, Azure, or Google Cloud?
+- **Multi-Cloud Magic:** Want to **use multiple cloud providers like AWS, Azure, or Google Cloud**?
 No problem!
 Terraform supports various cloud platforms, making it a breeze to manage resources across different providers.
 It’s like having a universal remote control for your infrastructure.

 - **Infrastructure as Code:** With Terraform, you can treat your infrastructure as code, just like you would with a cool video game.
 You write your infrastructure specifications in code, which brings a bunch of benefits.
-You can version control your code, collaborate with others, and reuse code snippets.
+You can **version control your code, collaborate with others, and reuse code snippets.**

 - **Plan and Apply:** Terraform helps you plan ahead before making any changes to your infrastructure.
-It analyzes your code and shows you a preview of what will happen when you apply it.
-This way, you can review and double-check everything, ensuring a smooth and error-free provisioning process.
+It **analyzes your code and shows you a preview of what will happen when you apply it.** This way, you can review and double-check everything, ensuring a smooth and error-free provisioning process.
 It’s like having a virtual assistant who shows you a blueprint before building your dream house.

-- **State Management:** Terraform keeps track of the current state of your infrastructure in a file.
-This state file is like a map that Terraform uses to understand what resources exist and their configurations.
+- **State Management:** Terraform **keeps track of the current state of your infrastructure in a file.** This state file is like a map that Terraform uses to understand what resources exist and their configurations.
 It helps Terraform make intelligent decisions when you modify or destroy resources.
 It’s like having a memory bank for your infrastructure changes.

 ### Common Terminologies in Terraform

 - **Provider:** Imagine you want to build a house, but you need land to do so.
-In Terraform, a provider is like a landowner who gives you the resources to build your infrastructure.
+In Terraform, a **provider** is like a landowner who gives you the resources to build your infrastructure.
 Providers are responsible for managing various cloud platforms or infrastructure providers, such as AWS, Azure, or Google Cloud.
 Terraform officially supports around 130 providers.
  Here’s an example configuration block for the AWS provider:

     ```